kelvinsanchez15/100-days-of-code/log.md

 **Thoughts:** I know there are other options, like math.js or implement a shunting-yard algorithm, I'll make the final decision tomorow.

+### Day 19: July 13, 2020

+**Today's Progress:** I did some tests with math.js and regex sanitizing of my input.

+**Thoughts:** I'm having troubles dealing with decimals.
+I know how to restrict consecutive ones like "5.." but I don't know how to deal with cases like "4.1.2.3"